cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 1. On the **Organizations and Spaces** window, select the space you want to target, and click **Finish**.

-   **Note:** If you do not select a space, the server will be configured to connect to the default space, which is the first encountered in a list of your speces.)
+   **Note:** If you do not select a space, the server will be configured to connect to the default space, which is the first encountered in a list of your spaces.

       <img src="/images/sts/orgs-and-spaces.png" />

-1. Once you have successfully configured the Pivotal Cloud Foundry server, it will appear in the **Servers** pane of the Eclipse or STS user interface.
+1. Once you have successfully configured the Pivotal Cloud Foundry server, it will appear in the **Servers** view of the Eclipse or STS user interface.
 To familiarize yourself with the plugin user interface, see [About the Plugin User Interface](#plugin-ui).
 When you are ready, proceed to [Deploy an Application](#deploy-an-application).

 ## <a id='plugin-ui'></a>About the Plugin User Interface ##

 The paragraphs below describe the Cloud Foundry Eclipse plugin user interface.
-If you do not see the tabs described below, select the Pivotal Cloud Foundry server in the **Servers** pane.
+If you do not see the tabs described below, select the Pivotal Cloud Foundry server in the **Servers** view.

+The Cloud Foundry editor, outlined in red in the screenshot below, is the primary plugin user interface.
+Some workflows involve interacting with standard elements of the Eclipse user interface, such as the  Project Explorer, Console and Servers views.

+Note that the Cloud Foundry editor allows you to work with a single Cloud Foundry space; each space is represented by a distinct server instance in the Servers view (B).
+Multiple editors, each targeting a different space, can be open simultaneously.
+However, only one editor targeting a particular Cloud Foundry server instance can be open at a time.

 ### <a id='overview-tab'></a>Overview Tab ###

-The follow panes are present when the **Overview** tab is selected:
+The follow panes and views are present when the **Overview** tab is selected:

-* A --- The **Package Explorer** pane lists the projects in the current workspace.
+* A --- The **Package Explorer** view lists the projects in the current workspace.
-* B -- The **Servers** tab lists server instances configured in the current workspace.
+* B -- The **Servers** view lists server instances configured in the current workspace.
 A server of type "Pivotal Cloud Foundry" represents a targeted space in a Cloud Foundry instance.
 * C -- The **General Information** pane.
 * D -- The **Account Information** pane lists your Cloud Foundry credentials and the target organization and space.
 The pane includes these controls:
     * **Clone Server** --- Use to create additional Pivotal Cloud Foundry server instances.
 You must configure a server instance for each Cloud Foundry space you wish to target.
 For more information, see [Create Additional Server Instances](#clone).